 Will each awardee have its own Program technical consultant or is there one for the entire program?

 One technical consultant team supports the program.
-Each awardee will typically be assigned one consultant as their primary point of contact, but each consultant will support multiple grantees.
+Each awardee will typically be assigned one individual representative from the consultant team as their primary point of contact, but each representative will support multiple grantees.

-Is there a template for the Signed Letter of Intent?
+Is there a template for the Signed Letter of Intent or Commitment?

 No, you may draft your own letter.